ambouh/react-tutorials/README.md

 - *Numbers Selection*: [IN PROG]
 - *Game state*: [IN PROG]

 I believe in always staying sharp in your stack.
 Therefore, I'm using the course below to re-gain clarity in React.js after a gap of not using its library.
-This course also updates me on functions of the most current release!
+This course also updates me on functions of its most current release 16.6!

 ### COURSE:
 #### [Getting Started with React.Js](https://app.pluralsight.com/library/courses/react-js-getting-started/table-of-contents)